aws-samples/service-catalog-engine-for-terraform-os/README.md

 > [!NOTE]
 > _The [**deploy-terraform-engine.sh**](tools/deploy-terraform-engine.sh) tool automatically detects when it is run in
-> an AWS environment with a previously Terraform Reference Engine deployment, and will safely pause the Terraform
+> an AWS environment with a previous Terraform Reference Engine deployment, and will safely pause the Terraform
 > Reference Engine before proceeding.
-See the [tool documentation](tools/README.md) for additional detail._
+See the [tools documentation](tools/README.md) for additional detail._
 ---

 ## Manual Installation

 If you prefer to install the Terraform Reference Engine manually, you may perform the following steps.
-Please note, unless otherwise specified, all commands should be executed from the [project root directory](.).
+Unless otherwise specified, all commands should be executed from the [project root directory](.).

 > [!NOTE]
-> _To proceed with the manual installation steps, please ensure your local environment meets [all prerequisite](#installation-prerequisites)
+> _To proceed with these manual installation steps, please ensure your local environment meets [all prerequisite](#installation-prerequisites)
 > requirements._

 <details>